Backpacker Travel Insurance

 FAQs

 “health insurance” and “travel medical insurance” internationally should not be confused.
-Generally travelers medical insurance will not require a medical examination.
-Basically you fill out a simple form and you are accepted or not, usually on the spot.
+Generally, a traveller’s medical insurance will not require a medical examination.
+Basically, you fill out a simple form online and you are accepted or not, usually on the spot.
 The policy will spell out what you are covered and NOT covered for.
-Because of the lack of a medical exam there will be restrictions based on any “pre-existing conditions”.
+Because of the lack of a medical exam, there will be restrictions based on any “pre-existing conditions”.
 If you were to make a claim, any pre-existing medical conditions you have that may have contributed will be scrutinized and your insurance may become worthless; if in doubt – ask and have a note attached to your policy to prove you have informed the insurance company of the condition.

 Backpackers on a work visa or students considered temporary migrants are covered by the NHS.
-However as dicussed in detail above you might want additional coverage even while you are in the UK (like emerency dental) and especially if you plan to do any trips outside of the UK which pretty much everyone does.
+However, as discussed in detail above you might want additional coverage even while you are in the UK (like emergency dental) and especially if you plan to do any trips outside of the UK which pretty much everyone does.

-No. Temporary migrants like those on a work visa or students who have a student visa are covered by the NHS for doctors visits and emergency healthcare.
+No. Temporary migrants like those on a work visa or students who have student visas are covered by the NHS for doctor visits and emergency healthcare.

-Yes or No. The danger here is that you purchase a year of travel insurance then injury yourself while outside of the UK only to find you are not covered.
 The answer depends on how your insurance company defines residency.
 Note: Residency is defined differently by the UK government.
-For the purposes on getting NHS benefits you would be a resident of the UK.
-It is very good idea to read the fineprint on this point for any policy you are considering and this will change from one country to the next.
+For the purposes of getting NHS benefits, you would be a resident of the UK.
+It is a very good idea to read the fine print on this point for any policy you are considering and this will change from one country to the next.